jadecobra/python_tdd_exercises/source/sleep duration.rst

             ['__add__', '__class__', '__contains__', '[918 chars]ill']
         )

-  we still have an :doc:`AssertionError` but with a different message and a suggestion
+  I still have an :doc:`AssertionError` but with a different message and a suggestion

   .. code-block:: python

       E           Diff is 1265 characters long.
 Set self.maxDiff to None to see it.

-* What if we try the suggestion?
+* What if I try the suggestion?

   .. code-block:: python